JamFfm/NEXTIONDisplay/README.md

 # Installation

 (1)-- Power off the display.
-Store the .tft file on a SD Card and push the SD card in the display.
+Store the .tft file via a PC/Mac on a SD Card.
+Push the SD card in the display.
 Power on the display.
 There must be only 1 file on the card.
 Remove SD Card after installation.

-(2)-- load the NEXTIONDisplay addin in the CraftbeerPi3 addin section.
+(2)-- load the NEXTIONDisplay addin in the CraftbeerPi3 addin section (not jet available).

+Workaround: Copy the NEXTIONDisplay folder to /home/pi/craftbeerpi3/modules/plugins/

-Maybe the Serial connection has to be turned on at the RASPI Settings.
+Maybe the Serial connection has to be turned off at the RASPI Settings.
+Reboot.
+Go again to the RASPI Settings.
+Turn on the Serial Console.
+Leave the Serial Connection turned off.
 Maybe pyserial lib has to be installed if there is an error at import serial:

 In commandbox type in: python -m pip install pyserial

 # Usage